amacias2/SOAR/README.md

 ## The Code
 <b>nexpose.py</b> - REST API that generates csv reports from the most recent Rapid7 Nexpose scans into a readable format for ServiceNow.
-Using the <a href="https://help.rapid7.com/nexpose/en-us/warehouse/warehouse-schema.html">Nexpose ER Diagram</a>, the SQL query below can be easily editted to add or remove additional columns of information in the final generated report.<br>
+Using the <a href="https://help.rapid7.com/nexpose/en-us/warehouse/warehouse-schema.html">Nexpose ER Diagram</a>, the SQL query below can be easily edited to add or remove additional columns of information in the final generated report.<br>
 ```
 report_id = create_report_sql(report_client, 'vulnReport', '''
     select da.asset_id, da.mac_address, da.ip_address, das.port, dv.vulnerability_id,